 Indiana University, Bloomington / Luddy School of Informatics, Computing, and Engineering

 We seek candidates prepared to contribute to our commitment to diversity and inclusion in higher education, especially those with experience in teaching or working with diverse student populations.
-Duties will include research, teaching multi-level courses both online and in person, participating in course design and assessment, and service to the School.
+Duties will include research, teaching both online and in person, and service.

-Applicants should have a demonstrable potential for excellence in research and teaching and a PhD in Computer Science, or a related field expected before August 2023.
+Applicants should have a demonstrable potential for excellence in research and teaching and a Ph.D. in Information Science or a related field expected before August 2023.

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
 All qualified applicants will receive consideration for employment based on individual qualifications.
 Indiana University prohibits discrimination based on age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.